zubrailx/wclone/README.md

 ## TODO

 - [ ] Create wrapper on content to store information about used algorithm (or store it in content)
-- [ ] Add selection for API backend.
+- [x] Add selection for API backend.
 Example: create menu list where to select API and another page could be rendered.
-- [ ] Add selection for Crypto algorithm.
+- [x] Add selection for Crypto algorithm.
 Example: create popup window with algorithms to select with relevant parameters.
-- [ ] Use localStorage for
+- [x] Use localStorage for remotes and algorithms
+- [ ] Try using streaming algorithm without loading file into the browser